Brierfield Plantation: History

 Unlike the far larger and finer mansion of Joseph Davis at the adjoining Hurricane Plantation, which was burned to the ground, the house at Brierfield was spared the torch and used as, consecutively, field headquarters, a hospital, and a supply house for Union troops during the Mississippi campaigns.
 A photograph of the occupied house bearing the banner "The House Jeff Built" was widely circulated in newspapers.

 Joseph Davis, who had never given Jefferson Davis title to the property, negotiated its sale after the war on a mortgage to members of the Montgomery family, former Davis family slaves, bequeathing the income from the mortgage, but not the real estate, to Jefferson in his will.
 The Montgomery family defaulted on the mortgage after Joseph Davis's death and the property reverted to his estate.
 The heirs to Joseph Davis's Hurricane plantation (his grandchildren by an acknowledged illegitimate daughter) claimed ownership of the reverted Brierfield as well, a claim disputed by Jefferson Davis, resulting in a lengthy lawsuit that was ultimately decided in Jefferson Davis's favor in 1881, giving him undisputed title to the Brierfield property for the first time, more than forty years after he first settled on the plantation.

-Though his primary residence in the final decade of his life was at Beauvoir, the house and farm he had inherited near Biloxi, Jefferson Davis spent much of the remaining years of his life attempting to make Brierfield profitable again, but a combination of fluctuating cotton prices, floods, and the cost of free (no longer enslaved) labor now denied him the income the property had once provided.
-He was in residence at Brierfield in autumn of 1889 seeing to harvest when a lingering cold developed into pneumonia and he had to be carried onto a riverboat bound for New Orleans to receive medical attention; he died a few weeks later.
+Though his primary residence in the final decade of his life was at Beauvoir, the house and farm he had inherited near Biloxi, Jefferson Davis spent much of the remaining years of his life attempting to make Brierfield profitable again.
+Still, fluctuating cotton prices, floods, and the cost of free (no longer enslaved) labor now denied him the income the property had once provided.
+He was in residence at Brierfield in the autumn of 1889, seeing to harvest when a lingering cold developed into pneumonia, and he had to be carried onto a riverboat bound for New Orleans to receive medical attention; he died a few weeks later.

-After Davis's death, his widow and surviving children left Mississippi and none of his descendants ever resided at Brierfield.
+After Davis's death, his widow and surviving children left Mississippi, and none of his descendants ever resided at Brierfield.
+His sister-in-law, Eliza Van Benthuysen Davis, is buried at Brierfield.
 The house was destroyed by fire in 1931.
 A drainage canal converted what had been a peninsula jutting into the Mississippi River into an island.

-Some of the family's belongings that were taken from the house by troops were returned to the Davis family over the following decades and may now be found at various museums associated with the Davis family and the Civil War.
+Some of the family's belongings taken from the house by troops were returned to the Davis family over the following decades.
+They may now be found at various museums associated with the Davis family and the Civil War.